neryus/email-developer-handbook/tools.md

 This service don't has web interface and only the Mac users can use it as application.
 It also has web API service.
 Can't say more, because didn't had a chance to try.

 ### [Compressor](https://compressor.io/)

 ### [Jpegmini](http://www.jpegmini.com/)

+Only for jpeg format.
+But has an extensive tool collection, from the web service to desktop (Mac & PC).
+The web service compresses one picture at the time.

 ## Image editors